ballerina-platform/module-ballerinax-postgresql/README.md

 }
 check result.close();
 ```

-Note that you have to invoke the close operation explicitly on the `sql:ProcedureCallResult` to release the connection resources and avoid a connection leak as shown above.
+>**Note**: Once the results are processed, invoke the `close` method on the `sql:ProcedureCallResult` to release the connection resources and avoid a connection leak as shown above.

 >**Note:** The default thread pool size used in Ballerina is: `the number of processors available * 2`.
 You can configure the thread pool size by using the `BALLERINA_MAX_POOL_SIZE` environment variable.

 ## Issues and projects